joshuamanasye/WDMandatory.github.io/README.md

 ### Description
 This is a project given to me to test what I have achieved after 4 days of learning HTML, CSS, and JavaScript.
 The time allotted to work on this project is 5 days since I started learning web development.
 All assets were provided by the trainer.
+All logic was done in 2 days.
 ### Page Link
 https://joshuamanasye.github.io/WDMandatory.github.io/
 ### How to Play